 So often you think you need a big vacation, a new car, a big home improvement project when really all you needed was 40 minutes to watch another episode of Call the Midwife (you love this show).
-You should be embarrassed that it took you three years to make it through four seasons of that show (by the way, the newest season just dropped on Netflix).
+You should be embarrassed that it took you three years to make it through four seasons of that show.

 I’ve got to tell you that you’re trying to keep your house too clean.
 Really, no one notices this but you.

 Your husband doesn’t notice, your kids don’t really notice, and you are just plain stressed out trying to keep a large house clean by your little old self, let the kids do their jobs—don’t do them yourself when you know they need to earn their keep.